section-engineering-education/engineering-education/content/articles/custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 Follow the same procedure and add the remaining *search, person, setting*, and *add* icons.

-> Note that you can add icons that best fit your needs
+> Note: you can add icons that best fit your needs.

 ### Step 5 - Designing the user interface with FAB
 The user interface allows users to interact with the app.
 It is vital to have an appealing UI design.
 In our case, the application interface should look as follows: